pen-lang/pen/doc/src/references/language/syntax.md

 1 != 1
 ```

-The operators can be used for any types except functions and types that include them.
+The operators can compare any types except functions and types that include them.

 ```pen
 "foo" == "bar"